 Fruits are concentrated with potassium, Vitamin C, sodium, and loads of soluble fiber, all of which are blood pressure lowering agents.

 It is known as a vasodilator.
-It dilates blood vessels and lowers blood pressure.
+It dilates blood vessels and reduces blood pressure.
 It contains adenosine, a compound, which promotes vasodilatation and is also a muscle relaxant.
 Both raw and cooked garlic benefit blood pressure.
 But raw garlic is more potent and hence proves to be more beneficial.

 This proves to be the elixir for those suffering from hypertension, as it is a rich source of magnesium and potassium Once you start getting enough magnesium and potassium, you can actually cut down on the dosage of your medicine.
 In addition, Wheatgrass juice will cleanse and nourish your body, and work wonders on your immune system.